Royal Tyrone Fusiliers: Royal Tyrone Militia

 Under the new Act County Tyrone was given a quota of 560 men to raise in 10 companies, and on 3 May the regiment was ordered to be formed.
-John Hamilton, 1st Marquess of Abercorn, a prominent figure in Co Tyrone politics and a friend of Prime Minister William Pitt the Younger, was commissioned as Lieutenant-Colonel Commandant, and he appointed his officers during May, with Lt-Col the Hon Thomas Knox, MP, as his second-in-command.
+John Hamilton, 1st Marquess of Abercorn, a prominent figure in Co Tyrone politics and a friend of British Prime Minister William Pitt the Younger, was commissioned as Lieutenant-Colonel Commandant, and he appointed his officers during May, with Lt-Col the Hon Thomas Knox, MP, as his second-in-command.
 (Abercorn also commissioned his six-year-old son, Viscount Hamilton, as an Ensign.)
 The warrant to call out the regiment for fulltime duty was issued from Dublin Castle on 18 July and the regiment was duly embodied on 23 August 1793 at the county town of Caledon.
 At the same time, it was granted the title Royal Tyrone Militia.
 Balloting for the Tyrone regiment seems to have passed without incident, though there were serious anti-militia protests in a number of other Irish counties.